urieltan/tp/docs/team/caleblyx.md

 * **New feature: Sort TaskList and AddressBook** Implemented the ability for users to sort the `TaskList` and `AddressBook`.
   * What it does: allows users to sort the `TaskList` and `AddressBook` by name and date respectively.
 Users also have the option of restoring both lists to their natural order if needed.
   * Justification: provides users with intuitively sorted lists.
 Users normally prefer to look through contact details in alphabetical order, and task details in the order of imminence.
-  * Highlights: this required a change in the model component.
-To implement sorting easily, the `TaskList` and `AddressBook` had to be wrapped by the JavaFX sorted list class, since the JavaFX filtered list class does not support sorting.
-Also, thanks to bug reporting by peers, I was able to make further refinements to the sorting command's messages in cases whereby the displayed filtered list is empty, or whereby the unfiltered list had no added items.
+  * Highlights: To implement sorting easily, the `TaskList` and `AddressBook` had to be wrapped by the JavaFX sorted list class, since the JavaFX filtered list class does not support sorting.
+Also, thanks to bug reporting by peers, I was able to make further refinements to the sorting command in cases whereby the displayed filtered list is empty, or whereby the unfiltered list had no added items.

 * **New feature: TaskList GUI**: Created a simple GUI for the `TaskList` and `Tasks` in the first iteration, which was further enhanced and modified in proceeding iterations by other members.
   * What it does: allows users to view the `TaskList` and its contents.
   * Justification: provides a means for users to easily access the contents of the `TaskList` via a graphical representation.
   * Highlights: made it easier for the developing team to visualise any features that they may have implemented in regards to the `TaskList` and/or `Tasks`.
-This also provided a starting point for further development of its GUI.
-Implementing this was initially challenging due to my lack of my experience.
+Implementing this was initially challenging due to my lack of experience with JavaFX.
 It required me to scrap my initial implementation of the TaskList to create a new one that could provide an observable list to the GUI.
   * Credits: this GUI implementation for the `TaskList` was inspired by the GUI of contact list of AB3.

 * **New feature: Storage for TaskList**: Implemented storage for the `TaskList`
   * What it does: allows users to store `TaskList` data.
   * Justification: provides a means for users to easily store and access the contents of the `TaskList` for future sessions.
   * Highlights: enables greater ease of implementing storage for data of other features pertaining to `Tasks` in the future.
 I had encountered some challenges due to my lack of familiarity with JSON.
 For instance, I was not aware I had to make additional annotations to serialize/deserialize polymorphic objects with JSON.
-Implementing Storage with JSON had definitely provided me with some valuable experience.
   * Credits: implementation inspired by the existing `Storage` component of address book.
 I referred to a [Stack Overflow discussion forum](https://stackoverflow.com/questions/30362446/deserialize-json-with-jackson-into-polymorphic-types-a-complete-example-is-giv) to gain insight on how to resolve my issue regarding JSON adapted polymorphic objects.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=F12-4&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=functional-code~docs~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=caleblyx&tabRepo=AY2021S1-CS2103T-F12-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=functional-code~docs~test-code)